jear/Labs/Docker/README.md

 Now that we have exposed the port, we're able to launch our container in daemon mode (-d) and redirect the local port 80 to the container port 80.
 Our web server is listening is listening on port 80 in the container.
 Repeat the earlier attempt to connect to the web server in the container.
 You should see a CentOS based page on your host distribution.

 It's now time to add some content to our web server !
-Modify again the Docker file to add owncloud to our image:
+Modify again the Dockerfile to add owncloud to our image:

 `#` **`cat >> Dockerfile << EOF`**
 ```